CatEars/MapApp_Part1/README.md

 HTML, CSS or JavaScript helps.
 If you know how to define functions, loop using `for`, conditional statements using `if ... elif ... else` you should be on a good foot.
 You will **not** need to know anything about `class` or object orientation.
+I will also assume that you know how to navigate the command line with commands such as `cd` and `ls`.

 Some of the things in here can be done with a windows machine, or a linux with, say, arch linux installed but the tutorial is written with